Ay To Zee: My Favorite Films By The Alphabet

 Let's just say that when it comes to Kurosawa klassics, this is one of those must-sees for anyone who considers themself to be a serious film student.

 I've never been really big into the horror-comedy genre.
-It always felt to me that the comedy sorta cancels out the horror aspect of the film.
-Fortunately, Zombieland seems to focus more with the comedy area of it's premise, and the story centered more on the main characters dealing in world with few human survivors than it does on these characters battling their way thru flanks upon flanks of zombies (though, there are enough of those scenes to warrant the name of this movie).
+It always felt to me that the comedy sort of cancels out the horror aspect of the film.
+Fortunately, Zombieland seems to focus more with the comedy area of its premise, and the story centered more on the main characters dealing in world with few human survivors than it does on these characters battling their way thru flanks upon flanks of zombies (though, there are enough of those scenes to warrant the name of this movie).
 So, even though I'm not a big fan of zombie apocalypses, I found that I was able to sit thru this one with a bit more of an appreciation not only for the sub-genre itself, but more importantly, with an appreciation for a certain actor* with the initials BM.
 And yet, even more importantly, with an appreciation for the fact that I live in a time when I don't have to worry about life's little Twinkie gauge going on empty.

 *Kind of a spoiler if I mention the actor's name.